-- · 'enable': 'no' (default) or 'yes'; to use the feature or not - 'exclude\users': list of users whose commands are excluded from logging - 'max\sessions': 0 by default, which means unlimited.
-If set to a positive integer, the sequence returns to 0 after reaching it, and starts to overwrite the files in the subdir '00/00/00' instead of increasing indefinitely.
+- · 'enable': 'no' (default) or 'yes'; to use the feature or not - 'exclude\users': list of users whose commands are excluded from logging - 'max\sessions': o by default, which means unlimited.
+If set to a positive integer, the sequence returns to o after reaching it, and starts to overwrite the files in the subdir 'oo/oo/oo' instead of increasing indefinitely.